ProjektGopher/ProjektGopher/brain-dump.md

   - mathmaticatile.com (amazon)
   - yamlbuilder.com (amazon)
   - ymlbuilder.com (amazon)
+  - tailpine.com (amazon)

 ## Videos
+ - What's in my Grandpa's camera bag(s)

 ## Blogs and Articles
  - Applying for a job at TailwindUI
+ - Why I built x project, and what I learned

 ## Todos
  - Migrate all domains to single registrar
+ - Get sub to Shift and Forge